Loss-driven gain enhancements driven by topological singularities in non-Hermitian photonic crystals defects: Introduction

-In this context, we note that new frameworks have also been introduced to describe the underlying physical mechanisms behind the nontrivial phenomena observed in Non-Hermitian photonic systems.
-In particular toopological invariants including the Chern number, global Berry phase \cite{lieu2018NHSSH}, and integer winding numbers have provided insights into nontrivial photonic bandstructure topology \cite{shen2018top_band} and their implications on how they affect bound states in the continuum (BICs) \cite{qian2024topBIC,wang_generating_2020,chen_observation_2023,zhen2014top_BIC}, exceptional points and their higher dimensional generalizations \cite{cerjan2016exceptionalcontour,wang2023nhlattices}, as well as coherent perfect absorption phenomena \cite{liu2023cpa,chong2010cpalaser,ergoktas2024topthermalinterface,liu2023cpa}.
+In this context, we note that new frameworks have also been introduced to describe the underlying physical mechanisms behind the nontrivial phenomena observed in non-Hermitian photonic systems.
+One such framework involves looking at the formation of exceptional point (EP) degeneracies \cite{miri_exceptional_2019} which are unique to non-Hermitian systems, particularly as the matrix describing the response becomes defective and non-diagonalizable due to coalescence of both the eigenvalues and eigenstates \cite{heiss_physics_2012}.
+In contrast, eigenvalue degeneracies in Hermitian systems do not necessarily yield EP's as the eigenstates are not guaranteed to coalesce as well.
+These specific kind of degeneracies are called Diabolical Points (DP) \cite{berry_diabolical_1984, RevModPhys.68.985}.
+EP's and their higher dimensional generalizations \cite{cerjan2016exceptionalcontour,wang2023nhlattices} have thus yielded novel ways of analyzing and engineering the spectral responses in non-Hermitian systems for example in parity-time symmetric systems \cite{ruter2010observation,chong_PT_laser_absorber_2011}, coherent perfect absorption phenomena \cite{liu2023cpa,chong2010cpalaser,ergoktas2024topthermalinterface,liu2023cpa} and loss-induced lasing \cite{peng_loss_lase_2014,Liertzer_Pump_EP_2012}.